JGoodenough/m70-blog/README.md

 # Mile 70 blog

-> A blog about ultra-running, climbing, surfing and any other adventurous outdoor activity.
+> A blog about ultra-running, climbing, surfing and any other adventurous outdoor activities.

 ## Tech Stack
 - [Eleventy](https://www.11ty.dev/)